sajadgzd/Word-Guess-Game/README.md

 # Word-Guess-Game
-## JavaScript game which lets the user guess the word the computer chooses with a theme of Geogrophy.
+## A JavaScript game which lets the user guess the word the computer chooses with a theme of Geogrophy.
 The user will be able to play the national anthem of each country and see the flag after each guess.